lnurl/luds/lnurl-withdraw.md

 	&callback=String
     &balanceCheck=String

-This fast LNURL-withdraw method is not to be confused as an alternative to the original LNURL-withdraw, and is designed to be only be used for `lightning:`-type links that work between apps.
+This fast LNURL-withdraw method is not to be confused as an alternative to the original LNURL-withdraw, and is designed to be only be used for `lnurl:`-type links that work between apps.
 It is not suitable for QR code implementations.

 If a `LN SERVICE` developer chooses to implement fast LNURL-withdraw in their app, the encoded URL with query params must still return a JSON response containing data that would be sent in step 3. when a GET request is made to it.
 This is required so as to be backwards-compatible with `LN WALLET`s which have only implemented the original LNURL-withdraw method.